HCMUSAssignmentWarehouse/iEnglishNow/README.md

 The **extended** features are implemented:

-* [x] User can connect and share post/status with other social network.
+* [ ] User can connect and share post/status with other social network.

 The **advance** features are implemented:

+* [ ] Improve UI/UX

 ## Install libraries with Podfile

 Launch terminal, cd to the project's folder and type ``pod install`` to install needed libraries for this app.
+Then close XCode and open EnglishNow.xcodeworkspace to open it.

 ## Quick deploy to Heroku